ThKrypt/QualCoder/07-Coding-Text.md

 Coded text segments can be memoed - through the right-click menu, by pressing 'm' or by clicking on the pencil and red notepad icon.
 Text under a code with a memo is italicised.

-Important coded texts, such as exemplars for a report, cane be flagged Important by using the right-click menu when on the codeed text and selecting Important.
+Important coded texts, such as exemplars for a report, can be flagged Important by using the right-click menu when on the codeed text and selecting Important.

 ## Overlapping codes